essamatefelsherif/SpotlightScreenSaver/README.md

 # SpotlightScreenSaver

-A basic windows screensaver.
-Displays a digital clock centered across the virtual desktop.
+A basic Windows Screen Saver written in C using Win32 API's.
+The Screen Saver implements the famous After Dark Screen Saver Spotlight module, where the desktop becomes dark/black and parts are "illuminated" by a randomly moving light spot.
 If you only have one monitor you have nothing to worry about, but those with two or more may notice oddities.

-The desktop becomes dark/black and parts are "illuminated" by a randomly moving light spot.

 # References